-If your organization is considering moving to a cloud-based data warehouse, chances there are two leading contenders tugging at your heart strings: Snowflake Data Cloud and Azure Synapse Analytics.
+If your organization is considering moving to a cloud-based data warehouse, chances are two leading contenders are tugging at your heart strings: Snowflake Data Cloud and Azure Synapse Analytics.
 Each of these handsome hosted platforms is appealing because they are both quick to implement, separate storage and compute costs, and make it easy to scale storage and processing capacity.

 Like marriage, deciding on one is a long-term commitment.
 Before you put on ring on it, you’ll want to really understand the complexities and unique aspects of each to help you decide which is appropriate for your organization.

 Watch our on-demand webinar for a discussion comparing Snowflake and Azure Synapse.
 We dive into product features and technical approaches taken by these two market leaders.

 What you get